BurntSushi/termcolor/README.md

 ripgrep (rg)
 ------------
-`ripgrep` is a line oriented search tool that combines the usability of The Silver Searcher (similar to `ack`) with the raw speed of GNU grep. `ripgrep` works by recursively searching your current directory for a regex pattern.
-`ripgrep` has first class support on Windows, Mac and Linux, with binary downloads available for
+`ripgrep` is a line oriented search tool that recursively searches your current directory for a regex pattern while respecting your gitignore rules.
+To a first approximation, ripgrep combines the usability of The Silver Searcher (similar to `ack`) with the raw speed of GNU grep. `ripgrep` has first class support on Windows, Mac and Linux, with binary downloads available for [every release](https://github.com/BurntSushi/ripgrep/releases).
-[every release](https://github.com/BurntSushi/ripgrep/releases).

 [![Linux build status](https://travis-ci.org/BurntSushi/ripgrep.svg?branch=master)](https://travis-ci.org/BurntSushi/ripgrep)